Why Do We Sit on the Fence? 5 Reasons We Delay Taking Action

 3. Overwhelm or Decision Fatigue

-When you’ve got too much on your plate or too many options in front of you, it’s natural to freeze.
+When you’ve got too much on your plate or too many options, it’s natural to freeze.
 Even something you want to do can feel like just another heavy task.
+Many people search for how to beat decision fatigue because it directly blocks taking action.

 Try this: Choose just one thing to move forward with this week.
 Make it small.
 Make it doable.
 Tick it off.
 Relief and motivation often follow clarity.